top of page

 Documentary film: The empire of silence by Thierry Michel

-Justice Congo Group at Bloomsbury Central Baptist Church, London.
-Film screening, Empire of Silence seeking to raise awareness and action on the horrific situation in DRC in Congo
+Presentation speech by Kenyata C Mirindi of Justice Congo Group at Bloomsbury Central Baptist Church, London.
+Film screening, Empire of Silence, seeking to raise awareness and action on the horrific situation in DRC in Congo

 Holocaust in DR C. There are millions of Congolese dying, but no one is talking about it, when Rwanda and Uganda are killing Congolese, Forcing them to leave their land.
 Who are helping Rwanda and Uganda?
 Multinational corporations.
 Reason; the multinationals corporations can continue gaining free access to DRC'S natural resources